 Rebuilding Together Tulsa provides repairs in four programs detailed below.
 Each repair made focuses on providing a safe, secure, and weatherproof home for the homeowner.

 One of Rebuilding Together Tulsa’s largest programs is the Energy Efficiency Program.
 Each home worked on receives energy efficiency repairs made possible by funding provided by AEP/PSO.
-These repairs could include attic insulation, weatherizing doors and windows, sealing large gaps and cracks, installing CFL bulbs, etc. $300 on average is saved by homeowners on their energy bill, which is 2% of our client's average income.
+These repairs could include attic insulation, weatherizing doors and windows, sealing large gaps and cracks, installing CFL bulbs, etc. On average, $300 is saved by homeowners on their energy bill, which is 2% of our client's average income.

 Rebuilding Together Tulsa's Safe at Home program focuses on providing a safe living environment for the homeowner.